 According to Small Business Trends, 80% of small businesses acquire customers through word of mouth.

 Visual assets also increase social shares.
-That’s important if you want to increase the chances of your case study content going viral.
+That’s important, especially if you want to increase the chances of your case study content going viral.
 According to Twitter, adding a photo URL to your tweet can potentially increase retweets by 35%.

 Step 8: Repurpose Your Case Study Post